sfarosu/go-tooling-portal/README.md

 ![Dashboard](web/assets/custom/img/preview.gif "Dashboard")

-This portal is a simple/fast webapp that uses golang for backend and provides our users with some tooling for daily tasks:
+This portal is a simple and fast webapp that provides users with some self-hosted tooling to avoid unsecure internet generators:

-- **HTPasswordGenerator**: this tool can generate an openshift compatible htpassword and more
+- **HTPasswordGenerator**: this tool can generate htpasswords (MD5, MD-5 Apache variant and crypt)
-- **RandomPasswordGenerator**: this tool can generate a variable length, multicase, multisymbol password
+- **RandomPasswordGenerator**: this tool can generate a variable length, multi-case, multi-symbol password
 - **SSHKeyGenerator**: this tool can generate ssh/rsa keys with or without passwords
+- **JsonPrettifier**: this tool can prettify/indent a complicated Json
 ___
 ## General information